 The inserted structure items are managed by the TNC in a separate file (extension: .SEC.DEP).
 This speeds navigation in the program structure window.

 Displaying the program structure window / Changing the active window

-- ► To display the program structure window, select the screen display PROGRAM+SECTS - ▶ To change the active window, press the "Change window" soft key
+- To display the program structure window, select the screen display PGM + SECTS - To change the active window, press the soft key.

 Inserting a structuring block in the (left) program window